Types of Windows

 Pella offers versatile fixed windows in wood, fiberglass and vinyl.
 Our fixed windows are available in an almost limitless array of shapes.
 Try a circle, springline or triangle window to add charm to your home.

 For a one-of-a-kind approach to your home’s design, Pella offers a variety of custom window options to fit your personal style.
 Specialty windows are available in unique shapes and functionalities to create beautiful light-filled spaces within your home.
 Custom windows can be used to enhance curb appeal and add value to your home.
+If you can dream it, we can build it with Pella® Reserve™ wood windows.
+Offering virtually endless customizations, we craft unique windows that will complement your aesthetic.

-In addition to special shapes, through Pella's advanced engineering, we can customize windows to be extra-tall or extra-wide or design curved or angled frames, which can be a design necessity for certain architectural styles.
+In addition to special shapes, through Pella's advanced engineering, we can customize windows to be extra-tall or extra-wide or design curved or angled windows, which can be a design necessity for certain architectural styles.
 Pella custom windows also include intricate grille designs and stained or beveled glass.

 No matter the type of window you’re looking for, your local team of Pella experts is here to make sure you choose the right window for your home.